deepbdoshi/Text-Summarization/README.md

 #### Results
-The model was able to process and parse the uploaded text input and generate the summarised text with a **rouge score of 0.91**.
+The model was able to process and parse the uploaded text input and generate the summarised text with a **rouge1 score of 0.49** and a **rougeL score of 0.46**.

 #### Final Notes